In 2022 a family contacted the Apple-1 Registry. The (grand-)father of the 3 people passed away and he had an Apple-1.

-Ron Wayne generously allowed me to publish his explanation (remember: for any reprint or reproduction you need the permission of Ron Wayne and the Apple-1 Registry but you can link to this story without permission):
+Ron Wayne generously allowed me to publish his explanation (remember: for any reprint or reproduction you need the permission of Ron Wayne and the Apple-1 Registry.
+But you can link to this story without permission):

-"I have an HP65 calculator that was once owned by Steve Wozniak.
+He told the Apple-1 Registry: "I have an HP65 calculator that was once owned by Steve Wozniak.

 It was given to me in the late 80’s by a friend who had gotten from another friend that did a lot of work in the Bay Area.
 The “official story” is that Woz, at the time working for the calculator division at HP, had sold his HP65 to finance building the Apple-1.
 The story I heard back then was that Woz was sneaking out parts from HP and assembling the calculators and giving them to his friends.
 I don’t know what the truth is, but that’s the story I got with my HP65.
 It has S.Wozniak (and other things) scratched inside.
 No, I don’t want to sell it."